jump-dev/Dualization.jl/docs/src/manual.md

 ### KKT Conditions

-The KKT conditions are a set of inequalities for which the feasible soltion is equivalent to the optimal solution of an optimization problem, as long as strong duality holds and constraint qualification rules such as Slater's are valid.
-The KKT is used in many branches of optimization and it might be interesting the write them programatically.
+The KKT conditions are a set of inequalities for which the feasible solution is equivalent to the optimal solution of an optimization problem, as long as strong duality holds and constraint qualification rules such as Slater's are valid.
+The KKT is used in many branches of optimization and it might be interesting to write them programatically.

 The KKT conditions of the minimization problem of the first section are the following:

-1. Primal Feasbility:
+1. Primal Feasibility:

 ```math
 A_i x + b_i  \in \mathcal{C}_i , \ \ i = 1 \ldots m